-SUGGESTED PROCEDURE PT & Timing Student activity Rationale Instructor 2 Input 1 10-15 minutes Images are passed round the group by the instructor.
+PT & Timing Student activity Rationale Instructor 2 Input 1 10-15 minutes Images are passed round the group by the instructor.
 These images should represent possible requirements that a group of diners might have when booking a table.
 Just before the images are passed around the students, students are instructed to sit in pairs or small groups.
 As they pass the images around among themselves, they explain to each other: 1.
 What specific requirement the image might represent.
 2. The reason this requirement is important.
 3. How difficult they think it might be for a typical restaurant in their context to meet each requirement.
-(See sample explanation in final column) To show the importance of handling potentially complicated bookings.
+(See sample explanation in final column) NOTE: To practise taking notes, the To show the importance of handling potentially complicated bookings.
 And to understand that different customers will have different and sometimes unexpected - needs, which students will have to deal with in the course of their work.
 To practise dealing Instructor should select a range of dishes from Appendix A. Instructor should explain that many people, when making bookings at a restaurant, have specific and sometimes complex needs.
 Instructor then asks an open question to the students: "why should you do your best to meet these needs?"
 Answers could be practical, moral, legal, financial, or anything else.
-Instructor keeps Materials NOTE: To practise taking notes, the instructor should recommend to the with these asking until the students See Appendix B for sample images.
-Please select and print the images. students to make a note of one interesting thing from this short discussion.
+Instructor keeps Materials See Appendix B for sample images.
+Please select and print the images. instructor should recommend to the students to make a note of one interesting thing from this short discussion.
 They should then share their notes with each other, asking whether they're understandable; and sharing ideas within their groups for improvements, if any.
-Requirements represented by the images can include (but are not limited to, and may differ at the instructor's discretion): "Halal food" "Kosher food" "Vegan food" "Wheelchair access" "Large groups" "Allergies" "A foreign group who do not speak your language very well" Etc. different needs. have come up with some good answers.
+Requirements represented by the images can include (but are not limited to, and may differ at the instructor's discretion): "Halal food" "Kosher food" "Vegan food" "Wheelchair access" "Large groups" "Allergies" "A foreign group who do not speak your language very well" Etc. with these different needs. asking until the students have come up with some good answers.
 Instructor then elicits ideas for possible dining requirements.
 NOTE: The instructor does not "give the answers away" for what the cards are meant to represent, it is the instructor's role here to get the students to imagine what kinds of requirements a potential group of diners might have.
 Then, the instructor hands the images to the students to be passed around (see the 'Student Activity' column.
 The questions should be adapted to the level of the students.
 Lower level students may struggle to list all the complexities of the possible dining requirements.